 If you find mice droppings in your house, you likely have a mouse infestation.
 Seeing one isolated dropping is a rare occurrence, and usually, you will find mouse droppings in places that indicate they are trying to nest or access your food.

-Repeatedly spotting droppings, especially that range in age, means you probably have mice living in your home, and you should contact pest control services immediately.
+Repeatedly spotting droppings, especially those that range in age, means you probably have mice living in your home, and you should contact pest control services immediately.

 What Can be Mistaken for Mouse Droppings?